 The Jackrabbit Site

 The Jackrabbit site runs on WordPress.
-We are big fans of this open source Content Management System (CMS).
-It is easy to use from an administrative point of view, and allows for great flexibility with design and future integration of functionality.
+We are big fans of this open-source Content Management System (CMS).
+It is easy to use from an administrative point of view and allows for great flexibility with design and future integration of functionality.

-Development Time | Rate | Total Fee |
+Development Time Rate Total Fee

 So, what does this all mean?

 Well, based on our site, the time looks something like this: We spent a grand total of 444 hours on our own site, which is pretty average for a site of this size, complexity, and creativity.
-In our world, 404 hours equates to $77,700.
+In our world, 444 hours equates to $88,800.

 At Jackrabbit, we understand the value of great design and great service… and our clients do, too.

 Our breadth of expertise in not only development, but branding, marketing, design, information architecture, and strategy allows Jackrabbit to create websites that achieve clients’ goals and surpass their expectations.
 This expertise is among the benefits of working with a full-service agency versus a smaller shop or freelancer.
-You’ve got a team of subject matter experts on your side: a dedicated project manager keeps the project on schedule and the budget on track, an information architect solves key usability challenges, all while our designers are shaping compelling visual concepts and our developers are working under the hood.
+You’ve got a team of subject matter experts on your side: a dedicated project manager keeps the project on schedule and the budget on track, and an information architect solves key usability challenges, all while our designers are shaping compelling visual concepts and our developers are working under the hood.
 Our clients see Jackrabbit as a true strategic partner.